SuperCater/SuperCater/README.md

 # About me:

 Hi, I’m @SuperCater or more commonly known online as Cater.

-I'm a very chill person and may randomly commit on a project i find cool or think i know a way to improve it.
+I'm mostly a backend developer but I can do some frontend stuff.
+I like working on Discord bots, Roblox games/systems, and modules.

-My biggest project is probably [Wrapblox](https://github.com/SuperCater/WrapBlox) which is still indev
+My biggest project is probably [Wrapblox](https://github.com/SuperCater/WrapBlox) which is still indev.
+Its a Roblox API wrapper.
+I mostly use it for personal use in one of my discord bots but its open source since I hate noblox and I dont think anyone deserves the pain of having to use it.

 # How to contact me:
 * Discord: cater